RedBeard0531/mongo_module_ninja/README.md

 the "basename" of the test, so `build/ninja/mongo/bson/bson_obj_test` is just `ninja +bson_obj_test`.
 This is intended to simplify iterating on one or two tests.
-To run all of the unittests, continue to use something like `ninja unittests && buildscripts/resmoke.py --sute=unittests -j16`.
+To run all of the unittests, continue to use something like `ninja unittests && buildscripts/resmoke.py --suites=unittests -j16`.

 ## ccache support